moatboy/moatboy.github.io/docs/FMX.md

 ## Moat Rating: 2.5 / 5

+{: .warning }
-{: .warning}While FEMSA has some moats, they are narrow.
+While FEMSA has some moats, they are narrow.
 It doesn't have a strong moat as the competitive landscape is very intense.
 *   **Brand Strength:** While Coca-Cola is a powerful brand, FEMSA is its bottler and doesn't own the brand itself.
 A strong brand, which has loyal customers, provides them with pricing power, enabling the firm to generate a premium price with strong and repeat sales and profits.
 *    **Distribution Network:** FEMSA has an extensive distribution network that allows them to reach a wide range of clients.
      *  This moat is relatively solid and provides a certain level of protection, it doesn't stop entrants from getting into the market.